SumiSastri/dev-blogs/docs/browser-engines/part1-browsers-brief-history.md

 layout: default
 parent:  Browser Engines
 nav_order: 14
-title: A brief history of browsers
+title: A brief history of browsers from document display to AI integration
 last_updated: June 2024
 ---

-# A brief history of browsers
+# A brief history of browsers from document display to AI integration

 A browser is a gateway to the internet.
 Initially browsers were software programs but in today's multi-device world, they have evolved almost to become operating-systems in their own right.